Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Presentations
 - _Keynote on Intelligent Instruments_, Thor Magnusson with a keynote at the [AI and Music Symposium](https://eveeno.com/ai-in-music-symposium).
 16 Dec, 2023.
 - _Thinking with Intelligent Instruments_, Thor Magnusson presenting a keynote at the [Orpheus Institute](https://orpheusinstituut.be).
 11 Dec, 2023.
+- _On AI Prosthetics: Notating for Intelligent Instruments_ Thor Magnusson presentation at the American Musicology Society. [info](https://www.amsmusicology.org/events/EventDetails.aspx?id=1807741).
+December, 2023.
+- _International Guest Lecture_ at Hochscholand for scen och musik.
+Gothenburg. [info](https://www.facebook.com/events/1061463981676050?ref=newsfeed), October 2023.
+_ _Compositions and Interfaces for the Embodied Understanding of AI Instruments_ Nicola Privato presenting at I_mBody Lab, Poland.
+October 2023.
 - _The digital and the analogue_, A conversation between Thor Magnusson, Hans Johannsson and Patrick Gaydecki.
 As part of Johansson's [instrument exhibition](https://www.asmundarsalur.is/omuraldanna). Ásmundarsalur, Reykjavík, Iceland, 10 Oct, 2023.
 - _CHIME Seminar_, Presentations and discussion with Thor Magnusson and Astrid Bin [url](https://www.chime.ac.uk/chime-seminar-sm-astrid-bin-and-thor-magnusson).
 As part of the EPSRC funded CHIME network.
 4 Oct, 2023.
+- _On AI prosthetics: Thinking with Machines_, Thor Magnusson talk at PACT Zollverein, Essen, DE. [info](https://www.pact-zollverein.de/en/programme/thor-magnusson).
+September, 2023.
+- _Artistic Research and Humanities_ at Fræðaþing Reykjavíkurakademíunnar. [info](https://www.akademia.is/fraedathing-2023-innan-gards-og-utan/).
+October, 2023.
+- _No-Input Textiles Mixer_, Sophie Skach and Victor Shepardson at the Textile Intersections conference. [info](https://www.textile-intersections.com/exhibition/), September, 2023.
-- "Agentology for Organology: Cyber-, Bio-, & Eco-Semiotic Perspectives on Instrumental Agency" Jack Armitage at *Instruments, Interfaces, Infrastructures: An Interdisciplinary Conference on Musical Media*, May 11 2023, Harvard University Department of Music, Cambridge, MA.
+- "Agentology for Organology: Cyber-, Bio-, & Eco-Semiotic Perspectives on Instrumental Agency" Jack Armitage at *Instruments, Interfaces, Infrastructures: An Interdisciplinary Conference on Musical Media*, Harvard University Department of Music, Cambridge, MA.
+May 2023.
-- _Intelligent Instruments Lab at Visindavaka_, Reykjavik. [[info](https://iil.is/news/visindavaka22)]
+- _Intelligent Instruments Lab at Visindavaka_, Reykjavik. [[info](https://iil.is/news/visindavaka22)],
 - “In Between the Analogue and the Digital” Thor Magnusson in a panel session at the *International Conference on Live Interfaces*.
 ICLI 2022.
 - “Keynote at ICLC 2021” Thor Magnusson at the *International Conference on Live Coding 2021*
 - “Sound Seed Automata” Victor Shepardson at *HLCI Workshop 2021*